Kapustnitsa: Galina Tuluzakova about the painting

 The artist succeeded in creating the effect of a shimmering pearly surface.
 Although Fechin's color palette is diverse, it is characterized by restraint.
 Nevertheless, in some fragments of the canvas, bright color combinations are used.
 One example is the juxtaposition of bright blue and yellow in the skirt of one of the peasant women in the left corner of the painting.
 Tuluzakova believed that here Fechin was anticipating the color contrasts of his Indigenous people's portraits, which he painted in Taos during the last period of his life.
 The painterly texture of "dense" colors creates the illusion of life and movement, creating an atmosphere of cheerful turmoil.
 Out of the "chaos of the colorful medley" emerge characters with distinct individuality, accentuated gestures and poses.
 Their movements are motivated by the action, but the narrative beginning is minimized.
-The monolithic nature of the enthusiastic crowd, as in the painting Cheremis Wedding, is conveyed by Nicolai Fechin through the extreme density of the figures in the painting and the overlapping of the figures, as well as through the "middle tone of the painting", where the symmetry of the color spots (for example, the yellow shawl of the peasant woman in the foreground corresponds to the yellow spots of the shawl and skirt of the girl with the tray) gives the composition wholeness.
+The monolithic nature of the enthusiastic crowd, as in the painting Bearing Away the Bride, is conveyed by Nicolai Fechin through the extreme density of the figures in the painting and the overlapping of the figures, as well as through the "middle tone of the painting", where the symmetry of the color spots (for example, the yellow shawl of the peasant woman in the foreground corresponds to the yellow spots of the shawl and skirt of the girl with the tray) gives the composition wholeness.
 The "vanishing point" coincides with the dark building in the background.
 According to Tuluzakova, it is the vertex of the triangle in which the artist has placed the scene.
 In Kapustnitsa, the depth of the space contrasts with the flatness of the painting, the volumetry of the image of signs with the decorative, graphic with the painterly, naturalism with the conventional.

 Galina Tuluzakova believed that the canvas reflected "the dualism of the very thinking" of Nicolai Fechin.
 He was a proponent of realistic representation but sought to express "his intuitive sensations".
 For this reason, he neglected the consistency of the narrative to express the "immediacy of feeling".
 He succeeded in expressing a wide range of emotions that overwhelm the characters: admiration, rejection, joy, despair, expectation, and hopelessness.
 At the same time, these extremes merge into a whole.
 According to Tuluzakova, "the pulsation of the pictorial fabric" embodies the "eternal energy of life" that comes from the earth and the rough, primitive nature of the peasants.
 The emotional expression is balanced by the restraint of the coloring.
 Tuluzakova even wrote that the author did not plan "a special activity of impact" of the painting on the viewer, so he harmonized the content and formal components.